AlexMarlet/Books_Recommander_System/README.md

 #### The Final Mathematical Model
 With these optimal parameters, the final scoring function is:
 $$Score(u, i) = 0.9\cdot\underbrace{\left(\sum\frac{1}{(t+1)^{0.7}}\right)}{\text{Your Habit}} + 0.1\cdot\underbrace{\left(\sum{v\in Neighbors} Sim(u,v)\cdot Score_v(i)\right)}_{\text{Social Discovery}}$$

+## Example of a good and a bad recommendation